onnx/onnx-mlir/README.md

 onnxmlirczar/onnx-mlir-build:ppc64le and onnxmlirczar/onnx-mlir-build:s390x.
 To use one of these images either pull it directly from Docker Hub, launch a container and run an interactive bash shell in it, or use it as the base image in a dockerfile.
 The container contains the full build tree including the prerequisites and a clone of the source code.
 The source can be modified and onnx-mlir rebuilt from within the container, so it is possible to use it as a development environment.
 It is also possible to attach vscode to the running container.
+An example Dockerfile and vscode configuration files can be seen in the docs folder.
+The Dockerfile is shown here.

+[same-as-file]: <> (docs/dockerfile-example/Dockerfile)
+'''
+FROM onnxmlirczar/onnx-mlir-build:amd64

+WORKDIR /build
+ENV HOME=/build
+ENV PYENV_ROOT=$HOME/.pyenv
+ENV PATH=$PYENV_ROOT/shims:$PYENV_ROOT/bin:$PATH
+RUN pyenv global 3.7.0
+RUN pyenv rehash

+ENV PATH=$PATH:/build/bin
+RUN apt-get update
+RUN apt-get install -y python-numpy
+RUN apt-get install -y python3-pip
+RUN apt-get install -y gdb
+RUN apt-get install -y lldb
+RUN apt-get install -y emacs
+WORKDIR /build/.vscode
+ADD .vscode /build/.vscode
+WORKDIR /build

+'''

 ## Prerequisites